The Invincible Iron Fold

 “Wouldn’t want to forget this…” The meathead said, mysteriously.
 I turned around.
 He produced from his backpack the winning Mindstorms robot that me, Lane and Leena had spent countless hours constructing.
 It’s name was Dummy.
 If it was alive, it’s photoreceptors would have been begging for help.
 I didn’t know how they’d gotten him, but I wanted him back immediately.

-“You put that down, dude,” I stammered.
+“You put that down, dude,” I ordered.
 I ran to the fence.
 They were too far for me to reach.

 “Very poor choice of words.”
 The thug grinned.
 His buddy started laughing.
 Then…oh, it’s too horrible to say.
 Let’s just say that in a matter of seconds, Dummy was no more.
 His pieces lay strewn about all over the outer lawn, his motherboard split in two.
 Both of his photoreceptors were obliterated.
 Emily walked over, stunned.
 I was absolutely furious.